2020 Missouri Amendment 2: Background

 The Affordable Care Act (ACA), enacted in 2010, initially required states to expand Medicaid coverage to continue receiving federal Medicaid funding, but the Supreme Court ruled in National Federation of Independent Business v.
-Sebelius that it would be unconstitutional to remove Medicaid funding from states which did not wish to opt-in to the expansion.
+Sebelius that it would be unconstitutional to remove Medicaid funding from states that did not wish to opt in to the expansion.
 Nineteen states chose not to expand Medicaid coverage under the ACA.

-In the late 2010s, the Fairness Project supported successful ballot initiatives to expand Medicaid under the ACA in states where Republican leaders were unwilling to.
-In 2017, a Medicaid expansion initiative with their support succeeded in Maine.
+In the late 2010s, the Fairness Project supported successful ballot initiatives to expand Medicaid under the ACA in states where Republican leaders were unwilling to do so.
+In 2017, a Medicaid expansion initiative with its support succeeded in Maine.
 In 2018, the Fairness Project successfully supported similar referendums in conservative-leaning Nebraska, Utah, and Idaho.
 After these initiatives passed, the Nebraska and Utah state legislatures added a work requirement to their Medicaid programs, although this had not been included in the ballot initiatives.
-Medicaid expansion supporters in other states which had not expanded Medicaid began supporting proposals to implement Medicaid expansion via constitutional amendments; since this meant another statewide referendum would be required to change an amendment that passed, this proposal would prevent similar work restrictions from being implemented by state legislatures.
+Medicaid expansion supporters in other states that had not expanded Medicaid began supporting proposals to implement Medicaid expansion via constitutional amendments; since this meant another statewide referendum would be required to change an amendment that passed, this proposal would prevent similar work restrictions from being implemented by state legislatures.
 After a petition to put a Medicaid expansion initiative on the ballot in Missouri, via a constitutional amendment, gained about 346,000 signatures, Governor Mike Parson rescheduled the initiative to appear on the August primary ballot instead of on the November general election ballot.

 Conservative organizations United for Missouri and Americans for Prosperity's Missouri branch filed lawsuits to prevent the expansion from appearing on the ballot, arguing the initiative violated a constitutional requirement for ballot initiatives to cite a funding source when appropriating funds.
 The Cole County Circuit Court ruled in favor of the proposal, stating the initiative itself did not appropriate funds or change how the state legislature appropriates funds.
 The organizations appealed the decision, additionally arguing that it violated a constitutional requirement that all petitions for ballot initiatives must contain the initiative's full text.
 On June 8, 2020, the Western District Missouri Court of Appeals unanimously upheld the lower court's ruling, allowing the initiative to remain on the ballot.